Premiere Rush is an all-in-one video-creation tool that you can use to capture, edit, and share professional-looking videos quickly.

 - A computer, an iPhone, or iPad (see System requirements)

-- Rush installed on your computer, iPhone, or iPad (Download Rush from here)
+- Premiere Rush installed on your computer, iPhone, or iPad (Download Premiere Rush from here)

-Additional help and tutorials are always available on Rush Learn & Support.
+Additional help and tutorials are always available on Adobe Premiere Rush CC Learn & Support.

 In a nutshell, the workflow can be described in the following high-level steps:

-You can capture footage using any phone, DSLR, or mirrorless camera and bring the footage into Rush.
-Rush automatically separates the scenes for you into clips.
+You can capture footage using any phone, DSLR, or mirrorless camera and bring the footage into Premiere Rush.
+Premiere Rush automatically separates the scenes for you into clips.

-For more information on bringing footage into Rush and for information about supported file formats, see:
+For more information on bringing footage into Premiere Rush and for information about supported file formats, see:

 After you have brought in your video clips, you can pick out the good parts, cut out the slow or boring parts, shuffle scenes around, and add audio and animated titles or motion graphics.